Chambers and Partners

-Matt Moscon is a partner in our Salt Lake City office and is a member of the Litigation & Dispute Resolution practice.
-Matt is also part of the Global Energy Industry and Employment & Benefits groups.
-Matt has a broad litigation practice and has worked on a variety of finance and commercial matters.
-Chambers & Partners has ranked his practice for thirteen consecutive years, and he is one of only eight attorneys in his market receiving their Band 1 recognition.
-Matt’s practice also has been highlighted by numerous other national organizations.
+Matt Moscon is a partner in our Salt Lake City office and is a trial lawyer in the Litigation & Dispute Resolution practice.
+Matt also participates in our Employment & Benefits and Global Energy Industry groups.
+Matt’s litigation practice has received wide praise.
+For instance, Chambers & Partners has ranked his practice for thirteen consecutive years, and he is one of only eight attorneys in his market receiving their Band 1 recognition.
+Matt’s practice has been highlighted by numerous other national organizations.
 The Best Lawyers in America has ranked Matt every year for the past decade and he has been featured in Mountain States Super Lawyers, Utah Business Magazine’s “Legal Elite,” and Benchmark Litigation Guide, among others.
 Matt works on many commercial disputes and has developed specific expertise and actual trial experience in the fields noted below.

 Product Liability Litigation

 Matt’s product liability work has included defending manufacturers of masks and respirators, numerous pharmaceutical and medical device manufacturers, makers of electrical products, and several companies alleged to have made asbestos-containing products.
 Matt tried to complete defense verdict and defended on appeal a significant product case resulting from a large fire in historic downtown Park City, Utah.

 Matt’s background in energy litigation has made him a frequent courtroom advocate in the growing field of wildfire litigation.
 Matt has been lead litigation counsel or has acted as a consultant to utilities, investor groups, landowners and lessees pertaining to the Camp Fire, the Solimar Fire, the Woodhollow Fire, the Maria Fire, and the Canal Fire, among others.
-The Woodhollow Fire case, when consolidated, was one of the largest cases in the Intermountain West with over 600 plaintiffs.
-In that dispute, Matt and his team took 16 cases to verdict through a unique Federal arbitration program, after which the remaining cases settled.
+The consolidated Woodhollow Fire case was one of the largest cases in the Intermountain West with over 600 plaintiffs.
+In that dispute, Matt and his team took 16 individual cases to verdict through a unique Federal arbitration program, after which the remaining cases settled.

-Matt was invited to join the faculty at the S.J.
+In 2021, Matt was invited to join the faculty at the S.J.
 Quinney College of Law at the University of Utah as an adjunct professor.
 He also serves on the Board of Governors for the Salt Lake Chamber.